rohzzn/overthewire/README.md

 Level 11 - Level 12:
 <br>
-The password for the next level is stored in the file data.txt next to the word millionth
+The password for the next level is stored in the file data.txt, where all lowercase (a-z) and uppercase (A-Z) letters have been rotated by 13 positions
 ```
 ssh bandit11@bandit.labs.overthewire.org -p 2220
 Password: IFukwKGsFW8MOq3IRFqrxE1hxTNEbUPR